 Theatre - THR THR 494 Musical Theatre Workshop In depth experience in musical theatre performance; acting, voice, and dance concepts in a group study basis; improvisational rehearsal and performance technique.
-THR 495 Musical Theatre Workshop In depth experience in musical theatre performance; acting, voice, and dance concepts in a group study basis; improvisational rehearsal and performance technique.

-Urban and Reg Urban and Regional Planning - URP UP 494 Planning Practicum Collection, analysis and synthesis of planning information for an established urban or regional area.
+Urban and Regional Planning - URP UP 494 Planning Practicum Collection, analysis and synthesis of planning information for an established urban or regional area.
 Problem identification and alternative plan formulation.
-Formulation of comprehensive physical development policies and plans, implementation of programs.